Inflatable play is normally a very safe and pleasurable way for children to exercise whilst having fun.

 - Have regard to the equipment's intended use

 - Bear in mind that users who are outside the intended weight or height range can injure themselves and other users

 - Make sure the blower is at least 1.2 metres from the inflatable

 - Remember that a serious injury can occur if a user strikes the blower unit

-- Make sure the equipment has a current test certificate
+- Make sure the equipment has a current test report

 - Look for the PIPA tag and check its validity on this site